Epic 19: Dead Zone Megs 350-355

 Analysis: So the first thing I noticed on this re-read was the art.
 Carlos Ezquerra is on frantic form, packing in the panels and doing all he can to show you quite how overwhelming the task for Dredd is.
 The first episode, in particular, is so densely packed it sort of smacks you over the head.
 By episode 3 or so the epic has settled into an A) narrative about Dredd breaking up a gang-based drugs ring, and lots of B) narratives about everything else that goes on in Block life.
 It gets a bit easier to read, and the whole thing becomes quite reminiscent of TV cop dramas such as The Wire, but really all police procedurals.

 You get the idea - Wagner is playing around with themes and story ideas that he knows he is good at, and knows work well for Dredd.
 And on this level Block Judge satisfies.
 There are places when it does more than satisfy.
 We’ve seen Dredd and co use proper bullying tactics to take down gangsters before, notably all the way back in the Mega Rackets.
-But here Ezquerra really nails quite how vicious this looks, and Wagner takes the time to show that even Hershey disapproves.
+But here Ezquerra really nails quite how vicious this looks, and Wagner takes the time to show that even Chief Judge Hershey disapproves.
 More interestingly, we the readers know that Dredd is definitely punishing bad people – so we’re forced to ask ourselves if we think we would like to live in a system where the police could use similar methods.
-I think I’d rather allow a few druglords and gangs to operate.
-But if I lived in that Block, I don’t know…
+I think I’d rather allow a few druglords and gangs to operate than live in a police state.
+But perhaps if I lived in that Block, I don’t know…

 This brings up one of the disappointments.
-Comparing this epic to The Wire is entirely my own reasoning, but unlike that show, Wagner gives literally not a single thought to the people who are buying the drugs – and clearly, the drug business in booming in this Block.
+Comparing this epic to The Wire is entirely my own suggestion, but unlike that show, Wagner gives literally not a single thought to the people who are buying the drugs – and clearly, the drug business in booming in this Block.
 In fact, where the gang and criminal mastermind stuff is almost played seriously, pretty much all the other block shenanigans are played for laughs.
-They’re funny and needed laughs, but I think there’s a missed opportunity for Dredd to muse on why citizens tolerate gangs and drugs.
+They’re funny and needed laughs, but I think there’s a missed opportunity for Dredd to muse on why citizens tolerate gangs and indeed are so keen on buying the drugs they sell.
 Even a throwaway line of dialogue from Beeny would have made the point.

 Still, you can’t deny the fun of seeing Dredd methodically and just-about legally plodding his way to the end of the case.
 And you absolutely can’t deny the fun of seeing a small team of Judges win out against hordes of baddies.
 And I do love the joke on the final panel, which Wagner has built up just carefully enough that you know it’s coming but can’t quite believe it’ll happen.